chrisfinch/mem-admin/README.md

+# This repo is archived, the tool is out of use now.

 # Get going
 You need to obtain eventbriteImages-config.json please speak with a dev on the team on how to get this.